naoshibaikyu/superbuddn/epilogues/incorrect3.md

 Clara: yOU'RE GONNA BURN THE HOUSE DOWN-

-Scruffy: I'M GONNA HARNESS THE POWER OF THE FUCKING SUN TO MAKE COOKIES!
+Scruffy Happy: I'M GONNA HARNESS THE POWER OF THE FUCKING SUN TO MAKE COOKIES!

 Tikiman: DO IT!